stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Rules for all User-Supplied Kernels that Operate on DoFs (DoF Kernels)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

+.. note:: Support for DoF kernels have not yet been implmented in PSyclone (see
+          PSyclone issue #1351 for progress).

-DoF Kernels and :ref:`LFRic Built-ins<lfric-built-ins>` overlap significantly in their scope, and the conventions that DoF Kernels must follow are influenced by those for built-ins as a result.
+Kernels that have ``operates_on = DOF`` and :ref:`LFRic Built-ins<lfric-built-ins>` overlap significantly in their
+scope, and the conventions that DoF Kernels must follow are influenced by those for built-ins as a result.
 This includes :ref:`metadata arguments
 <dynamo0.3-api-built-ins-metadata>` and :ref:`valid data types
 and access modes<lfric-built-ins-dtype-access>`.
 Naming conventions for DoF